 1. Prepare to Stay Awake

 Whether you’ve spent the night tossing and turning, stayed up too late streaming your favorite TV show, or simply just can’t go to bed…we’ve all been there.
-This can set you up to want to sleep in the next day or even reach for that 5 hour energy drink to get you through your meeting.
+This can set you up to want to sleep in the next day or even reach for that 5-hour energy drink to get you through your meeting.
 However, you’ll want to be in the right headspace for when you start working.
 This means mentally talking yourself up, motivating yourself — even saying it out loud in the mirror if you feel like it.
 Because you’re going to have to stay awake void of coffee.

 After you’ve weathered the long day, don’t try to oversleep to compensate for the sleep you missed.
 The idea of making up lost sleep by “catching-up” is widely disputed amongst doctors.
-It’s best to stick to your normal sleep schedule and allot yourself extra time on the weekend to rest.
+It’s best to stick to your normal sleep schedule and allow yourself extra time on the weekend to rest.

 2. Get a Good Night’s Sleep

 The best way to stay awake and refreshed at work is to have a restful sleep behind you.
 This is easier said than done sometimes, but here are best practices for a good night’s sleep:

 - Maintain a consistent room temperature and keep your room dark.

 - Avoid screen time and blue lights before bed by keeping your electronics in another room.